 The committee uses a wide range of resources and networks at the local and national levels to thoroughly examine community service needs, child welfare best practices, federal and state regulatory changes, predictions for the economy, and other related activities that may affect NTF's direction and successful operation.
-Strategic plans include NTF's mission; values, mandates and strategic direction; strengths and weaknesses; measureable goals and objectives that support fulfillment of the mission; responsibility assignments; appropriate strategies for meeting identified goals; and completion timeframes.
+Strategic plans include NTF's mission; values, mandates and strategic direction; strengths and weaknesses; measurable goals and objectives that support fulfillment of the mission; responsibility assignments; appropriate strategies for meeting identified goals; and completion timeframes.

 The SPC closely monitors the plan on a continuous basis and it is thoroughly reviewed annually by the Board for potential revisions required by changes in the political climate, significant changes in the child welfare field, agency performance, and other considerations that may either inhibit or strengthen NTF's successful operation and reputation.
-The plan (GV030.001) was revised in 2022 prior to its expiration and the current version is valid until June 30, 2025.
+The current plan (GV030.001) is valid until June 30, 2025.